 Nashville, Tennessee has turned into not only a hotspot to move to in the United States but also a top destination to travel to.
 It’s a continuously growing city that only seems to get trendier and trendier.
+Visit Nashville as a music fan, foodie, or culture seeker.
 Music blares from the bars.
 The sweet smell of fried chicken and BBQ fills the streets.
-Locals epitomize southern hospitality.
+And locals epitomize southern hospitality.

 For 19 of my 24 years of life, I’ve lived in the suburbs of Nashville, and I’ve seen this city evolve along the way.
 It’s had a strong connection to music for over 200 years, but Nashville also has a lot more to offer with a thriving restaurant and nightlife scene.
 Even whenever I move away, I’ll always come back to visit the place that always blows me away.
 Here’s six reasons you should visit Nashville and what to do when you get there.

 Coined the name Music City, Nashville has had music-lovers visiting for years.
 It’s easy to get spoiled living in a city with such high quality live music and songwriting everywhere you turn.
 Honkey Tonk Highway is packed with bars and is what most people picture when they think of Nashville.
 With historic music venues like the Ryman Auditorium and Grand Ole Opry, you can see where some of the most well-known music greats have taken the stage.
 And there’s plenty of opportunities to see live music for free or cheaply in a variety of areas of downtown Nashville.